sf-wdi-22-23/modules-23/w01_controlling_the_dom/d2_dusk_bootstrap_css/exercises.md

 1. Using the bootstrap grid, make a grid that is six columns wide with with a offset of three columns on the left -- except for on mobile where there is just 1 column.

-1. Using the bootstrap grid, make a three column grid that is 3-6-3 on desktop (lg), 2-6-2 with 1 offset on tablet (sm), and one column on mobile (xs) with the left most column is hidden.
+1. Using the bootstrap grid, make a three column grid that is 3-6-3 on desktop (lg), or 2-6-2 with 1 offset on tablet (sm).
+On mobile (xs), it should show as one column, and the leftmost column should be hidden.

 # Stretch